The first few weeks after having a breast augmentation can be weird.

 Just remember that you are probably noticing (or maybe even over-analyzing) the little imperfections that others will never even notice!

 Maybe your breasts aren’t perfect—but then again, “perfection” is relative to the eye of the beholder.
-Give your body time to adjust to the augmentation, but also be generous with your mind’s recovery as well.
+Give your body time to adjust to the breast augmentation, but also be generous with your mind’s recovery as well.

-In time, your breasts will drop and even out.
+In time, your breast implants will drop and even out.
 It might only take a couple of months, or maybe it will take your body a little bit longer.
 And don’t forget the mental and emotional recovery you are undergoing also takes some time to heal.
 You may wake up one day, look in the mirror, and realize that your new breasts don’t seem so foreign to you, but rather they are your own.

 Remember, your breast augmentation was not just something you have done for cosmetic purposes—it was a decision you made for yourself emotionally as well.
 Maybe this new love will come immediately.
 But for others, it will take some time and require a sense of familiarity and comfort.